Protocol

 | Decision Owner | Authorization | Qualified human identity cryptographically bound to the approval |

-Direction gate content may guide local agent reasoning but is not transmitted semantically outside local custody.
+The Intent gate’s content may guide local agent reasoning but is not transmitted semantically outside local custody.
+Only gate_content_hashes.intent flows to the SP.

 Gate resolution is attested by the Service Provider based on signals from the Local App.
-Profiles define which gates are required and MAY specify additional verification requirements for each gate.
+Profiles define which gates are required.

 Profiles